AI in product development: a practical guide for teams that ship

 That's per two-week sprint.
 Multiply by 26 sprints per year.

-3. Quality: Up to 70% reduction in post-launch bugs
+3. Quality: up to 70% reduction in post-launch bugs

 This comes from AI-powered testing catching edge cases that slip through manual QA.
-According to research from Meta's engineering team, comprehensive AI testing coverage can reduce production bugs by 60-75% depending on the application type.
+According to research from Meta's engineering team, full AI testing coverage can reduce production bugs by 60-75% depending on the application type.

 The bugs still exist in the code.
 AI just finds them before your users do.